Our story

 Mark’s journey

 “After 20 years specialising in freshwater and fish ecology, driven by my focus on continuous learning, I sought a new challenge and found it in bat ecology.
 My passion for bats comes from their rarity, and their often-overlooked but vital role in healthy ecosystems.
 I want to use my skills as an ecologist to make a real difference in bat conservation.
 I believe that true progress isn’t going to be achieved alone.
-It is the result of the collective strength of a dedicated community.
+It will be the result of the collective strength of a dedicated community.

 That’s why The Bat Co.
 Lab exists.
 To connect, inspire and elevate those passionate about bats worldwide.
 Our mission is to cultivate an inclusive, accessible and resource-rich community dedicated to bat conservation and management.
 Through professional services, educational content and continuous learning opportunities, we bridge knowledge gaps, spark innovation, and amplify conservation efforts on a global scale.